-To allow comparison of the results of bacterial survival studies, two main descriptors are used in the literature, these are, the die-off rate coefficient k and T{90} (the time taken for a population to fall to 90% of it's initial size).
+To allow comparison of the results of bacterial survival studies, two main descriptors are used in the literature.
+These are the die-off rate coefficient k and T{90} (the time taken for a population to fall to 90% of its initial value).
 The die-off rate coefficient k is derived from first order decay dynamics as described by Chick's Law, which describes a simple exponential decline from an initial population: